YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 ```

 ![](Credit_my_deap_learnn_markdown_files/figure-gfm/sum%20pred-1.png)<!-- -->
+# Discussion

-If the winner of the error in prediction is not that clear, our
+If the winner of the error in prediction were not that clear, our
-*H*<sub>0</sub> will be the regression, since it’s prediction is the
+*H*<sub>0</sub> would will be the linear model, since it’s prediction is
-easiest to understand and present.
+the easiest to understand and present.

+Amazingly, <b>the LM(var 82) did nothing compare to the NN(var 22)</b>,
+with only almost quarter of the linear’s error.

+At the same time, Lasso(var 81) did only slightly better then the liner,
+both better than the ADB(var 85).

+Another clear effect is this of the ADB comparing to the RF(var 101),
+which had the worse prediction variance.
+The effect if weights is the
+main advantage of ADB over RF.

+To sum it up, though rerunning of this script might create a different
+result, this modeling comparing to data frame prediction show us how
+<b>using weights or regulation in models can get better models comparing
+to the same model.
+In contrast, some time different models create worse
+prediction than the unregulated ones</b>, like RF and LM.
+The most
+complex model, NN, overcome all models, and known to have huge
+potential, as long as understanding the effect of each variable is not
+needed.

+<b>In my opinion, the best models to predict with here are the Lasso and
+the Neural network.</b>